isomerpages/moe-stanthonyspri/_the-anthonian-experience/CURRICULUM@SAPS/Student Discipline.md

 </ul>
 <p>Student Leadership Development (SLD) in SAPS is guided by the belief that
 every student can be developed as a leader.
-Recognising that student leadership development needs to be intentional, we are guided by the following principles:</p>
+Recognising that student leadership development needs to be intentional, the following principles guide us:</p>
 <p><strong>Student-centric</strong>
 </p>
 <p>Programmes are customised to cater to diverse and unique student profiles